Create Office add-in /plugin in C#, VB.NET, C++:

 The Add-in Module is the core of your Office solution

 After you create your project, Add-in Express opens the AddInModule file and displays it in design view.
 Here, you place components and use visual designers to design your customizations.
-For example you can use the designer's toolbar to quickly create a custom Office 2013, 2010 and 2007 ribbon tab, a custom Office 2000 – 2003 toolbar, add a context menu, keyboard shortcut, and more.
+For example you can use the designer's toolbar to quickly create a custom Office ribbon tab, add a context menu, keyboard shortcut, and more.